alecfei/gilled-mushrooms/README.md

 Seaborn and matplotlib are used for visualisation.

+Visualisation of the information in each column is presented using python.

-Analysis using R by Rstudio is practiced also.
+Analysis via R programming using RStudio is practised.